NCAR/xdev/site/posts/we-are-xdev.md

 lot of what we do here at [NCAR](https://ncar.ucar.edu/), as well as *how* we do it, needed a bit of a facelift.
-Our pitch was simple: As an institution that supports the geoscientific community by providing valuable datasets, supercomputing facilities, and computer models, NCAR need's to _exemplify_ modern best practices in the _development_ and _use_ of these resources.
+Our pitch was simple: As an institution that supports the geoscientific community by providing valuable datasets, supercomputing facilities, and computer models, NCAR needs to _exemplify_ modern best practices in the _development_ and _use_ of these resources.
 We took inspiration from the remarkably effective [Pangeo](https://pangeo.io) community, which continues to show enormous success with Open Source development when coupled with modern software